imixs/imixs-workflow/src/site/markdown/core/xml/index.md

 <img src="../../images/xml/xmlDataCollection.png"/>

-This datatype represents a view of workitems or documents managed by the Imixs-Worklfow engine.
+This datatype represents a view of workitems or documents managed by the Imixs-Workflow engine.
 This data type is mapped to the java class

     org.imixs.workflow.xml.XMLDataCollection